 #80A Blue - 30% VLT

 A Blue filter provides detail in atmospheric clouds on Mars, increases contrast on the moon, brings out detail in belts and polar features on Saturn, enhances contrast on Jupiter's bright areas and cloud boundaries.
 A blue filter is also useful in helping to split the binary star Antares when at maximum separation.

 #82A Light Blue - 73% VLT

 Light blue functions much the same as #80A Blue while maintaining overall image brightness.
 Light blue will also help to increase structure detail when looking at galaxies.

 Light Pollution Reduction Filters (LPR) are designed to selectively reduce the transmission of certain wavelengths of light, specifically those produced by artificial light.
 This includes mercury and both high and low pressure sodium vapor lights.
 In addition, they block unwanted natural light caused by neutral oxygen emission in our atmosphere.
 As a result, LPR filters darken the background sky, making deep-sky observation and photography of nebulae, star clusters and galaxies possible from urban areas.
 LPR filters and not used for lunar, planetary or terrestrial photography.Solar Filters

 For more information on Solar Filters for observing the Sun.
-Please see our article, Observing Our Closest Star - The Sun
+Please see our article, How to Observe the Sun